On the Trails: January 2023

 Long views of the Cootes Paradise landscape and the amazing glacial water carved rolling hills and ravines are available from the George North, Bulls Point, and Pine Point Lookouts on the north shore of Cootes Paradise, and the Sassafras Point lookout on the south shore.
 Resident woodpeckers of many species can be spotted throughout the trails including the largest, the Pileated Woodpecker as well as a variety of other birds.

-Skating on Cootes Paradise Marsh at the Princess Point access is possible, weather permitting.
-Ice conditions are local to Princess Point and skating beyond the posted area is not encouraged as river currents result in open water/thin ice beyond the Princess Point area.
-Restricting skating activity to the 0.5km radius around the ice access point is also critical to the protection of the many sensitive and nesting wild species that call Cootes Paradise area home.
-Information on ice thickness status/safety is available on Facebook as well as on a sign at the Princess Point access.
+Skating on Cootes Paradise Marsh at the Princess Point access is limited by low water levels and warm temperatures with no ice cover and extensive mudflats to start January.
+When ice is suitable, ice conditions are local to Princess Point posted area for safety of both users and wildlife beyond this area.
+Thick ice at Princess Pt will be thin ice or open water beyond this area due to river and lake currents.
+Restricted skating to the 0.5km radius around the point is also critical to protection of the many sensitive and nesting wild species that call Cootes Paradise area home.
+Information on ice thickness status/safety is available on our skating webpage, social media as well as on a sign at the Princess Point access.

-The water is shallow under the ice, with just 18 inches (45cm) of water in Princess Point Bay.
-RBG staff will be periodically re-flooding the bay in an effort to maintain skating conditions during the winter as conditions permit.
+In 2023 due to low Lake Ontario water levels, the water is very shallow under the ice, with just 6 inches (15cm) of water in Princess Point Bay.
+RBG staff will be periodically reflooding the bay to maintain skating conditions during the winter as conditions permit.